How?

 broken image

-Focusing on Work Management
+Focusing on AI-powered Innovation

 1. Setting clear, achievable Goals that everyone understands and buys into.